 And now the Tamil schools are getting into the top league in the UPSR exams.
 As an example, for 2014 the SRJK (Tamil) Taman Tun Aminah in Johor Bharu produced the best UPSR results in Malaysia.
 43 students scored straight 7-A’s and another 43 students scored 7-B’s.
 Another Tamil school in Johor the SRJKT Masai has also been hitting the big leagues in the UPSR.

 For that, I salute them.
 It is not easy to achieve those things when your hands are tied.
 But in the end, it does not and will never represent unity.
 We are still segregating kids by the race, language and perhaps how much money their parents have in their pockets.

-Of course, politicians and national policies plays a big role here.
+Of course, politicians and national policies play a big role here.
 But they can only do so much.
 The other one third need to come from the schools & teachers themselves (as how the Tamil schools have been doing remarkably) whilst the remaining one third is from the parents.

 No idiot is going to allow you to fly to Mars based on your qualifications in religion (we already having weird revelations in that area).
-We need more rationale and scientific thinkers in our society.
+We need more rational and scientific thinkers in our society.

 Whilst the MYVI driver have been hauled up for investigations and will probably be charged for causing death from reckless and dangerous driving which may see the driver jailed between two and 10 years, and be fined between RM5,000 and RM20,000 if found guilty, here’s the sickening part of the whole affair – there is no effective way of booking the drivers who speed on the road.

-And if the Government promises a better enforcement (as they usually do whenever they have dead bodies on the road), save the trouble – it is not going to happen.
-They have been saying the same thing on the express buses and motorcyclists without helmet & license but nothing have changed so drastically.
+And if the Government promises better enforcement (as they usually do whenever they have dead bodies on the road), save the trouble – it is not going to happen.
+They have been saying the same thing on the express buses and motorcyclists without helmet & license but nothing has changed so drastically.